mmcc007/todo/README.md

 ## Application setup

 Decide on an application ID for your app that is unique in both stores.
 For example, `com.mycompany.todo`.
-This will be used in several places to configure your app.
+This will be used in several places to configure this CICD.

 If you don't already have the latest (or near latest) version of the project set up, it is recommended that you build a new project and overlay your new project with your existing